-County seniority is defined as the length of uninterrupted service with the Employer beginning at the employee's initial hire date as a County employee.
+- A. County seniority is defined as the length of uninterrupted service with the Employer beginning at the employee's initial hire date as a County employee.
 Departmental seniority shall mean an employee's length of continuous service with the department since the employee's date of employment within the department.
-An employee's length of continuous service shall be computed from the date of the employee's current employment; provided, however, that new employees names shall not be added to the seniority list referred to in the fourth paragraph below but shall be listed in the probationary listing specified in the final paragraph below.

-Seniority shall only be interrupted by a break in continuous service as listed below:

-- (i) Voluntary resignation.
+An employee's length of continuous service shall be computed from the date of the employee's current employment; provided, however, that new employee's names shall not be added to the seniority list referred to in D., below, but shall be listed in the probationary listing specified in the final paragraph below. - B. Seniority shall only be interrupted by a break in continuous service as listed below: - 1.
+Voluntary resignation. - 2.
+Retirement. - 3.
+Discharge for just cause. - 4.
+Failure or refusal to return to work within ten (10) calendar days after being recalled from layoff by certified or registered mail addressed to the employee's last known address shown on the employee's personnel record. - 5.
+Absence of three (3) consecutive workdays without reporting to the County unless the employee can establish justification for such failure to report.

-- (ii) Retirement.

-- (iii) Discharge for just cause.

-- (iv) Failure or refusal to return to work within ten (10) calendar days after being recalled from layoff by certified or registered mail addressed to the employee's last known address shown on the employee's personnel record.

-- (v) Absence of three (3) consecutive workdays without reporting to the County unless the employee can establish justification for such failure to report.

-- (vi) Disability termination.

-Seniority shall continue to accrue during all leaves as specified in this Agreement or any other approved leave.

-The Employer shall furnish the Union a seniority list (an alphabetical listing by County seniority of all employees in the bargaining unit) on January 1 of each year, and upon request, an updated seniority list shall be furnished by the County on July 1.
-Said listing shall include employee's hire date, job title, salary and work location/department.

-The County shall furnish the Union with a separate listing, on a quarterly basis, of all new employees hired in job titles represented by the Union.
-This listing shall include the new employee's hire date, job title, salary and work location/department.

-The County shall furnish to the Union, at least once a month, written notice of all new employees in bargaining unit positions showing their hire date, job title, salary and work location.
+- 6. Disability Termination. - C. Seniority shall continue to accrue during all leaves as specified in this Agreement or any other approved leave. - D. The Employer shall furnish the Union a seniority list (an alphabetical listing by County seniority of all employees in the bargaining unit) on January 1 of each year, and upon request, an updated seniority list shall be furnished by the County on July 1.
+Said listing shall include employee's hire date, job title, salary and work location/department. - E. The County shall furnish the Union with a separate listing, on a quarterly basis, of all new employees hired in job titles represented by the Union.
+This listing shall include the new employee's hire date, job title, salary and work location/department. - F. The County shall furnish to the Union, at least once a month, written notice of all new employees in bargaining unit positions showing their hire date, job title, salary and work location.
 The list shall also include all permanent transfers of County employees into and out of the bargaining unit positions.